St Charles RC Primary School

 Phonics

 At St Charles, we teach a Systematic Synthetic Phonics programme called Essential Letters and Sounds (ELS).
 ELS is taught from the beginning of Reception to Year 2.
 Children begin learning Phonics at the very beginning of Reception and it is explicitly taught every day during a dedicated slot on the timetable.
 Children are given the knowledge and the skills to then apply this independently.
-Throughout the day, children will use their growing Phonics knowledge to support them in other areas of the curriculum and will have many opportunities to practise their reading.
+Throughout the day, children will use their growing Phonics knowledge to support them in other areas of the curriculum and will have many opportunities to practice their reading.
 This includes reading 1:1 with a member of staff, with a partner during paired reading and as a class.
 Children continue daily Phonics lessons in Year 1 and for those who require this in Year 2.
 ELS is also taught further through the school to any pupils that require some extra support to ensure they become confident, fluent readers.

 We begin by teaching the single letter sounds before moving to diagraphs ‘sh’ (two letters spelling one sound), trigraphs ‘igh’ (three letters spelling one sound) and quadgraphs ‘eigh’ (four letters spelling one sound).